-4.1.3 General Directorate of Customs (GDC)
+e.
+General Directorate of Customs

-Procedures of appeal against acts of the customs administration are stipulated in article 289 of Law No.8449, dated 27 January 1999, "Customs Code of the Republic of Albania".
-This provision will actually be effective until the 1st of June 2017, when the provisions of the New Customs Code, approved by Law No. 102/2014, dated 31 July 2014, enter into force.
+Procedures of appeal against acts of the customs administration are stipulated in article 289 of law no. 8449, dated 27 January 1999, "Customs Code of the Republic of Albania".
+This provision will be effective until the 1st of June 2017, when the provisions of the New Customs Code, approved by law no. 102/2014, dated 31 July 2014, enter into force.
 Entities may submit administrative appeals against any decision of customs authorities related to a liability or customs sanction.

-Diagram 3: Administrative appeal to GDC
+Diagram 3.
+Administrative appeal to GDC